-- 7.2.16 When applying the above limits, the "value of purchase order" for those orders which relate to the continuous supply of goods or services over several years will be the total value over the period of supply. - 7.2.17 Where there are goods or services with a single supplier or normal best value practice cannot be followed a derogation form should be completed to explain the circumstances.
+- 8.2.17 When applying the above limits, the "value of purchase order" for those orders which relate to the continuous supply of goods or services over several years will be the total value over the period of supply. - 8.2.18 Where there are goods or services with a single supplier or normal best value practice cannot be followed, a derogation form should be completed to explain the circumstances.
 This will need to be agreed by the Finance director for purchases up to £10,000.
-Expenditure above this needs the form agreed by the CFO or Principal. - 7.2.18 For some categories of purchases (e.g., Software licences) where there is only one supplier a derogation form maybe approved for a number of similar purchases on a single form. - 7.2.19 Purchases from an approved supplier where there is a contract already approved that has previously been through a value for money process do not require a derogation form for each purchase under the contract. - 7.2.20 Orders or purchases must not be broken down into a series of smaller transactions in order to stay below an authority limit. - 7.2.21 The CFO shall be responsible for the arrangements for the examination, verification and certification of invoices for payment and for the allocation of expenditure to the relevant budget. - 7.2.22 All invoices shall be authorised on-line by the relevant Budget Holder.
-A record of specimen signatures shall be maintained and held by the CFO, through the finance department if required. - 7.2.23 All invoices in respect of capital building projects shall be authorised by the College project manager or the CFO. - 7.2.24 CFO will be responsible for the payment of all invoices.
+Expenditure above this needs the form agreed by the CFO or Principal. - 8.2.19 For some categories of purchases (e.g. Software licences) where there is only one supplier a derogation form maybe approved for a number of similar purchases on a single form. - 8.2.20 Purchases from an approved supplier where there is a contract already approved that has previously been through a value for money process do not require a derogation form for each purchase under the contract. - 8.2.21 Orders or purchases must not be broken down into a series of smaller transactions in order to stay below an authority limit. - 8.2.22 The CFO shall be responsible for the arrangements for the examination, verification and certification of invoices for payment and for the allocation of expenditure to the relevant budget. - 8.2.23 All invoices and credit notes shall be authorised on-line by the relevant Budget Holder. - 8.2.24 All invoices in respect of capital building projects shall be authorised by the College project manager or the CFO. - 8.2.25 The CFO will be responsible for the payment of all invoices.
 Payments will not be made against documents other than invoices.
-Payment will only be made against invoices as follows: - (a) Subject to paragraph 7.2.1, invoices for which an official order has been raised and the invoice does not exceed the order value. - (b) Which have been certified for payment by the appropriate Budget Holder.
+Payment will only be made against invoices as follows: - (a) Subject to paragraph 8.2.8, invoices for which an official order has been raised and the invoice does not exceed the order value. - (b) Invoices which have been certified for payment by the appropriate Budget Holder.
 By certifying an invoice for payment, the Budget Holder is stating: - (i) that the goods or services have been received; - (ii) that the goods comply with the details on the College's order; - (iii) that the goods are of acceptable quality;